Amplitude analysis of $B^+ \to \psi(2S) K^+ \pi^+ \pi^-$ decays: Lineshape parameterisations

 \subsubsection{Running-width functions for three-body resonances}

 For the $K(1460)^+$ resonance, the energy-dependent width is reproduced from Ref.~\cite{LHCb-PAPER-2017-040}.
 We further use the energy-dependent widths for the $K_1(1270)^+$, $K_1(1400)^+$, $K^*(1410)^+$ and $K^*(1680)^+$ mesons from Ref.~\cite{dArgent:2017gzv}.
 For all other resonances decaying into a three-body final state, an energy-dependent width functions is derived from Eq.~\ref{eq:gamma3} assuming a uniform phase-space population.
-The running width functions of the three-body resonances included in the \textit{baseline} model are shown in Fig.~\ref{fig:rw}.
+This is straightforward to implement for resonances with limited available information and has been found to provide reasonable approximations in other studies \cite{dArgent:2017gzv,LHCB-PAPER-2020-030} The running width functions of the three-body resonances included in the \textit{baseline} model are shown in Fig.~\ref{fig:rw}.